JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       - Determine if the role assignment's role definition is capable to write role assignments
   - PIM (Privileged Identity Management) eligibility for role assignments
     - Get a full report of all PIM eligible role assignments for Management Groups and subscriptions, including resolved user members of Microsoft Entra ID groups that have assigned eligibility
-    - &#x1F4A1; Note: this feature requires you to execute as service principal with `Application` API permission `PrivilegedAccess.Read.AzureResources`
+    - &#x1F4A1; Note: this feature requires the Azure permission `Microsoft.Authorization/roleEligibilitySchedules/read` (contained in the `Reader` Role) and a Microsoft Entra ID P2 license
   - Security & best practice analysis
     - Existence of custom role definition that reflect 'Owner' permissions
     - Report all role definitions that are capable to write role assignments, list all role assignments for those role definitions